This professional degree program is accredited by the Engineering Accreditation Commission of ABET.

 - Ideal for students interested in a second degree

-- The most mathematical program in the School of Engineering & Applied Science
+- The most mathematical program in the McKelvey School of Engineering

-- The most flexible professional program in the School of Engineering & Applied Science
+- The most flexible professional program in the McKelvey School of Engineering

 The engineering departments of high-technology industries are staffed by large numbers of engineers with this type of expertise.
 However, graduates are by no means restricted to careers in traditional industry or in high-technology industries.
 Within the outlined framework, a salient feature of the program is its flexibility and interdisciplinary nature.
-It is possible for students to orient study toward preparation for systems science and engineering work in large complex systems such as transportation or power or communications networks or in societal systems such as the economy, ecology, the cities or biological systems.
+It is possible for students to orient their study toward preparation for systems science and engineering work in large, complex systems, such as transportation and power; communications networks; societal systems like the economy, ecology and cities; and biological systems.
 Students may wish to prepare for work along theoretical or professional lines.
-There is ample room in the program structure to accommodate all these interests and to make preparation at the BS level ideally suited for a student's future plans and interests.
+There is ample room in the program structure to accommodate all of these interests and to make preparation at the BS level ideally suited for a student's future plans and interests.

-- Our graduates will be engaged as practicing professionals in a broad range of careers in industry or government or will pursue advanced degrees in academic graduate education in engineering or a related field.
+- Our graduates will be engaged as practicing professionals in a broad range of careers in industry and government, or they will pursue advanced degrees in academic graduate education in engineering or a related field.

 - Our graduates will function effectively as members of teams demonstrating sensitivity to professional and societal contexts, integrity and versatility.

-Graduates of the BSSSE program are expected to know or have:
+Graduates of the BSSSE program are expected to know or have the following: